Green Feed: Share Your Steps to Living More Sustainably

 Rather than spend on buying more items during this time, we’d encourage you to come and join our “Recycle, Regift and Reuse” Festival on Sunday, the 22nd of January from 10:30am to 3pm at the Parish Hall on Langham Road.
 At the festival we will have the opportunity to swap clothes, books, toys and accessories, and a regifting station to swap unwanted gifts for something new.

-Below you can find Teddington Parish's Sustainability Action Group's latest Green Feeds as well as some useful resources.
+Below you can find previous Green Feeds and other useful resources.

 Read previous Green Feeds here.